The Gods Must Be Crazy I / The Gods Must Be Crazy II (Double Feature)

 On February 3, 2004, Columbia Tristar Home Entertainment released The Gods Must Be Crazy I and II Double Feature on DVD.
 Jamie Uys directed the films which starred N!xau, Marius Weyers, Sandra Prinsloo, Lena Farugia, and Hans Strydom.

-‘The Gods Must Be Crazy’ Movie Summaries
+‘The Gods Must Be Crazy’ Movie Summary

 The Gods Must Be Crazy II (1989) returns N!Xau to the bizarre world of the white man, this time in a slicker plot (and a with a bigger budget) that, perhaps predictably, yields fewer real belly laughs than the first time around.
 Director Jamie Uys sticks to his cherished notions that tribesmen are wiser than civilized people, and that fast-motion comedy is inherently funny.
 The storyline begins with N!Xau’s innocent Bushman searching for his lost children; he then gets sidetracked by subplots.
 The humor is basic, but in best silent-movie tradition Uys prepares his set-pieces with elaborate care, and he understands the value of the long-delayed pay-off. –Robert Horton